Guangdong–Hong Kong Cup

 The Guangdong–Hong Kong Cup (省港杯 (省港盃)) is a football competition between two teams representing Hong Kong and Guangdong Province of China respectively.
 It was established in 1979.

 History

 In April 1977, the Guangdong team visited Hong Kong for the first time and played two friendly matches.
 Within its staying period, the officials of Guangdong and Hong Kong football started a discussion on the possibility of establishing an annual competition between them.

 In June 1978, the Hong Kong national football team visited China and finished its trip with a match against the Guangdong team.
-HKFA chairman Mr. Hui Chun Fui and the official in Guangdong then reached a basic agreement of having a competition between the teams again next year.
+HKFA chairman Hui Chun Fui and the official in Guangdong then reached a basic agreement of having a competition between the teams again next year.

 On 7 December 1978, the contract of establishing Guangdong–Hong Kong Cup was signed.
 The first competition started on 21 January 1979.